MobyBox/Piko-the-Kobold/README.md

 2- Drop the rar file there,  right click the file, extract here

 3- Open minecraft, lua settings and select Piko v1.0

+4- Make sure to upload the avatar to the cloud by clicking the arrow icon below the preview of your character.